Muhammad Mushhood Ur Rehman (1), Junaid Kalia (2)

 - CBF is increased to accommodate greater metabolic demands of the brain via the process of neurovascular coupling.

-- Neurovascular coupling is temporal and regional linkage between neuronal activity and blood supply to the brain and is mediated by a number of metabolic by-products (lactate, adenosine), neurotransmitters (dopamine, acetylcholine), and vasoactive mediators (Ca2+, H+).
+- Neurovascular coupling is a temporal and regional linkage between neuronal activity and blood supply to the brain and is mediated by a number of metabolic by-products (lactate, adenosine), neurotransmitters (dopamine, acetylcholine), and vasoactive mediators (Ca2+, H+).

 - Uncoupling due to any pathologic process results in loss of normal functioning of brain processes